§ 23-4.11-2. Definitions.

 (16) “Qualified patient” means a patient who has executed a declaration in accordance with this chapter and who has been determined by the attending physician to be in a terminal condition.

-(17) "Registered nurse practitioner" shall mean a person licensed as such under Rhode Island general laws, chapter 5-34.
+(17) “Registered nurse practitioner” shall mean a person licensed as such under chapter 34 of title 5.

 (18) “Reliable documentation” means a standardized, state-wide form of identification such as a nontransferable necklace or bracelet of uniform design, adopted by the director of health, with consultation from the local community emergency medical services agencies and licensed hospice and home health agencies, that signifies and certifies that a valid and current declaration is on file and that the individual is a qualified patient.